stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 Although we should now have all the functionality required to support multiple MIP levels and cubemap images we start with the texture for the chalet model with a single level.

-The following command (downloaded from the SDK) is used to the created the KTX file:
+The following command (downloaded from the SDK) is used to generate the KTX file:

 ```
 toktx --t2 --target_type RGBA chalet.ktx2 chalet.jpg